 When is a cheque no longer valid?

 Under Canadian Payments Association, a cheque is no longer valid after six months.
 If you fail to cash your cheque, the amount is returned into your equity account.

 If you have more questions, please feel free to contact the Sun Valley Co-op Admin office.
-To keep our staff and community safe, please refrain from coming to the office in person if possible.
+Due to covid restrictions, please refrain from coming to the office in person if possible.

 Contact us by e-mail firstname.lastname@example.org or phone (204)324-6956.